-Nursing assistants, in Germany known as Gesundheits- und Krankenpflegehelfer/-in, help nurses or senior caregivers to take care of the patients.
-In Germany, nursing assistants attend one to two-year vocational training in the same professional schools as nurses.
+In Germany, nursing assistants are known as Gesundheits- und Krankenpflegehelfer/-in.
+They help nurses or senior caregivers take care of the patients.
+Nursing assistants attend one to two-year vocational training in the same professional schools as nurses.

-The salary as a health and nursing assistant varies depending on the region and employer.
+The salary of a health and nursing assistant varies depending on the region and employer.
 It ranges between 1,800 EUR and 2,600 EUR gross per month.

-Generally speaking, the salary of a nursing assistant ranges from a minimum of 27,400 EUR annually, to a maximum of around 33,100 EUR, THE average salary is around 30,900 EUR gross.
+Generally speaking, the salary of a nursing assistant ranges from a minimum of 27,400 EUR annually to a maximum of around 33,100 EUR.
+THE average wage is about 30,900 EUR gross.

 Related: “Salary for Nurses in Germany“

 There are also some regional differences in salaries in Germany.
-The highest-paid region for nursing assistants is Baden Würtenburg with an average salary of 2,700 EUR and the lowest is Mecklenburg-Vorpommern where you will get only 1,798 EUR.
+The highest-paid region for nursing assistants is Baden Württemberg, with an average salary of 2,700 EUR, and the lowest is Mecklenburg-Vorpommern, where you will get only 1,798 EUR.

-In comparison to the qualified nurse nursing assistant earns significantly less.
+In comparison, the qualified nurse nursing assistant earns significantly less.
 The wage level of the nurse is 2,852 EUR gross per month, and of the nursing assistant – 2,134 EUR.

-A nursing assistant is a great way to start in the medical industry in Germany, but if you want to have more perspectives and more responsibility together with a higher paycheck, you need to work your way up.
+A nursing assistant is a great way to start in the medical industry in Germany.
+Still, if you want more perspectives and responsibility together with a higher paycheck, you need to work your way up.

-The typical tasks of the nursing assistant in Germany are participation in therapeutic measures for patients and ensure cleanliness and hygiene in the department.
-Nursing assistants are supporting staff in the hospital and the right hand of the nurses.
+The typical tasks of the nursing assistant in Germany are participation in therapeutic measures for patients and ensuring cleanliness and hygiene in the department.
+Nursing assistants support the hospital staff and are the nurses’ right hand.